MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-422-Medicare-Advantage-Program/subpart-A-General-Provisions/section-422.2.md

 *Downstream entity* means any party that enters into a written arrangement, acceptable to CMS, with persons or entities involved with the MA benefit, below the level of the arrangement between an MA organization (or applicant) and a first tier entity.
 These written arrangements continue down to the level of the ultimate provider of both health and administrative services.

-*Dual eligible special needs plan* or D-SNP means a specialized MA plan for special needs individuals who are entitled to medical assistance under a State plan under title XIX of the Act that -
+*Dual eligible special needs plan* or D-SNP means a specialized MA plan for special needs individuals who are entitled to medical assistance under a State plan under title XIX of the Act that—

 (1) Coordinates the delivery of Medicare and Medicaid services for individuals who are eligible for such services;